ChristianC93/calorie-tracker/README.md

 - Edit and delete functionality for meals

 ## Getting Started
-These instructions will help you set up the project on your local machine for development and testing purposes.
+These instructions will help you set up the application on your local machine for development and testing purposes.

 ## Prerequisites
 - Ruby 2.7 or higher